This episode is titled, Taking It Further.

 The Second Peace of Kappel hammered out at the end of the year prohibited further spread of the Reformation in Switzerland.
 Heinrich Bullinger, Zwingli’s son-in-law, took over leadership of the Protestant cause in Zurich and enjoyed great influence across Europe.

 An important aspect of Zwingli’s impact on the Reformation was that he cast it along civic lines, with a view to establishing a model Christian community.
 He persuaded the city council to legislate various details of the Reformation.
 He aimed at political reform as well as spiritual regeneration.

 On the 21st of Jan, 1525, a little group met in the home of Felix Manz.
-The Zurich City Council had just ordered Grebel & Manz to stop teaching the Bible.
-4 days earlier the Council ordered parents to baptize their babies within 8 days of birth or face exile.
+The Zurich City Council had just ordered Grebel and Manz to stop teaching the Bible.
+Four days earlier the Council ordered parents to baptize their babies within eight days of birth or face exile.
 But a group of Zurich’s citizens questioned the practice of infant baptism.
 They met in Manz’s home to decide what to do.
 After a time of prayer, they agreed they’d obey what their conscience told them God’s Word said and trust Him to work things out.
 In an immediate application of that decision, a former priest named George Blaurock asked Conrad Grebel to baptism him in the fashion modeled in the Book of Acts.
-So, upon confession of His faith in Christ, Grebel baptized him & Blaurock & Grebel together baptized the others.
+So, upon confession of His faith in Christ, Grebel baptized him, then Blaurock and Grebel together baptized the others.